-Key Observation - Analysis of costs and basic service level metrics indicated that services are being delivered efficiently and effectively.
+Transportation services are currently being delivered efficiently and effectively.

 For the fiscal year 2017-2018, the cost of home-to-school transportation for approximately 6,744 regular and special education students within the SCSD network was \$8,473,945.
 Based on this amount, the annual cost per assigned route bus for all types of transportation was calculated to be \$71,813 with the average annual cost per student of \$1,253.
 Based on a combined fleet of 118 buses and a 180-school day year, the daily cost per bus is approximately \$398 per day.